IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 1. Subscribe to [UID2 Operator on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-wdbccsarov5la).
 It might take several minutes before AWS completes your subscription.
 2. Click **Configuration**.
 3. On the Configuration page, click **Launch** and select the **Launch CloudFormation** action.
-4. In the Create stack wizard, Specify the template and click **Next**.
+4. In the Create stack wizard, specify the template and click **Next**.
 The S3 path for template file is automatically filled in.
 5. Fill in the [stack details](#stack-details) and click **Next**.
 6. Configure [stack options](#stack-configuration-options) and click **Next**.
 7. Review the information you have entered and make any changes you want.